prat-koujalgi/nanoGPT_llms/README.md

 ![nanoGPT](assets/nanogpt.jpg)

+Simpsons NanoGPT readme:

-Built on top of all the great stuff below but with the addition of the Simpsons TV dataset and support for checkpoints.
-Check out my colab notebook to experience it or just do all the other great stuff with nanoGPT that is listed below.
+Built on top of all the great stuff of NanoGPT below but with the addition of the Simpsons TV dataset and support for checkpoints.
+Check out my [colab notebook](https://colab.research.google.com/drive/1ToFheh_WPc9v_nspega_MqX5t130MYWB) to experience it or just do all the other great stuff with nanoGPT that is listed below.

+NanoGPT readme:

 The simplest, fastest repository for training/finetuning medium-sized GPTs.
 It is a rewrite of [minGPT](https://github.com/karpathy/minGPT) that prioritizes teeth over education.
 Still under active development, but currently the file `train.py` reproduces GPT-2 (124M) on OpenWebText, running on a single 8XA100 40GB node in about 4 days of training.
 The code itself is plain and readable: `train.py` is a ~300-line boilerplate training loop and `model.py` a ~300-line GPT model definition, which can optionally load the GPT-2 weights from OpenAI.
 That's it.